Massachusetts Pedestrian Accident Lawyer

 The consequences of a pedestrian accident can be fatal.
 Families of victims who have passed away because of pedestrian accidents may recover damages in a claim for wrongful death.
 The effects of a fatal pedestrian accident can be overwhelming for a victim’s loved ones.
 Accordingly, our Massachusetts pedestrian accident lawyers are ready to fight for the compensation you deserve.

 Call a Massachusetts Pedestrian Accident Attorney Today If You Were Injured

 Pedestrian accidents can have catastrophic consequences that can alter the lives of those who suffer injuries as a result.
 When the negligence of drivers leads to accidents such as these, injury victims may have various forms of legal recourse, including personal injury claims.
-In these situations, the advice of a Massachusetts pedestrian accident lawyer may be invaluable to you in getting the compensation that you need.
+In these situations, the advice of a Boston pedestrian accident lawyer may be invaluable to you in getting the compensation that you need.

 As an injured pedestrian, you have the right to hold others accountable for their negligence in causing injuries to you.
 Working with legal counsel may allow you to get financial support during a challenging and stressful time in your life.
 As time limits do apply to these claims, individuals should not hesitate to get legal advice and representation.
 Call a Massachusetts personal injury lawyer at the Law Office of John J. Sheehan at (617) 539-8366 today.